 Research within Intelligent Automation (formerly known as Centre for Intelligent Automation) concentrates on the development of the next generation of industrial production systems.
 Special emphasis is placed on the use of different kinds of simulation tools during the development process and the operation phase of a production system.
 Working methods and organization related to the use of simulation tools have in recent years emerged as important research topics.
 Current research topics include simulation-based multi-objective optimisation and simulation-based conceptual design of production facilities.
 Examples of multi-objective optimisation include balancing environmental aspects such as energy efficiency in manufacturing against production costs and delivery times.

-We are a Preferred Resarch Partner under the Volvo Group Academic Partner Program in the area of Virtual Manufacturing.
+We are a Preferred Research Partner under the Volvo Group Academic Partner Program in the area of Virtual Manufacturing.

 The group applies simulation and other production engineering tools in a number of other areas, such as healthcare system design and operation, as well as in transport and service sectors.